 01 of 12

 hosted by the city's St. Andrew's Society and take place at Greenmead Park, 20501 Newburgh Road, Livonia.
 A Michigan tradition since 1849, Detroit's Highland Games try to preserve the customs and culture of the participants' Scottish heritage by showcasing authentic dress, games, literature, and art.
-Attendees will be sitting through live piping and drumming performances and competitions testing the guests' passion for Tug-o-War and Border Collies with Ducks and Sheep.
-Scotch tastings will keep everyone in the mood.
-But the real tests will, of course, be highland dancing and stone put (a few degrees more difficult, let's say, than shot put) with strong men wearing kilts and throwing stones.
+Attendees get to watch live piping and drumming performances and competitions testing the guests' passion for tug of war and throwing heavy things, such as logs and hammers.
+Scotch tastings keep everyone in the mood.
+But the real tests will, of course, be highland dancing and stone put (a few degrees more difficult than shot put) with strong men wearing kilts and throwing 16–18 lb. stones.

 02 of 12